alexWow88/calculator/README.md

 }
 ````

-Now that I can handle multiple operations, I want to test it End-to-End to be sure that i do not cause a bug later down the road when I make any changes.
+Now that I can handle multiple operations, I want to test it End-to-End to be sure that I do not cause a bug later down the road when I make any changes.
 For this testing, I used Cypress.
-Se the below test case.
+See the below test case.
 Test cases are written in 3 steps: Arrange, Act, Assert.
 I ARRANGE by accessing the calculator at the below address, then I use the data-cy values I gave all the clickable buttons to ACT and select the operations and numbers I want, and lastly I ASSERT that I should get back a certain value in the results display.

 All oparations have been thoroughly tested including Percent, Negative/Positive, and Clear.